 We recognize the dangers of this problem and we are proud to offer a solution: safe, effective, and reliable wastewater treatment with Rewatec nitrogen reduction technologies.

-How do our residential nitrogen reduction systems work?
+How do our nitrogen reduction systems work for homes and cottages?

 Wastewater passes through the biofilter, percolating through an organic filtering medium that traps and removes pollutants.
 Ammoniacal and organic nitrogen are naturally converted into nitrates as part of this process.